Savjee/savjee.be/src/site/posts/2019/2019-12-04-esp32-tips-to-increase-battery-life.md

 The tips above have yielded me good battery life on several of my ESP32 projects.
 My main goals are always: reduce the number of WiFi connections and maximize the time you spend in deep sleep.

 Let me know in the comments below if you have additional tips and tricks.

+## FAQ
+### What saves the most battery on ESP32?
+Deep sleep and reducing WiFi connection frequency typically deliver the biggest battery-life gains.

+### Should I always use static IP and no DNS?
+Only when practical.
+It can reduce connection time, but dynamic networks and cloud services often require DHCP and DNS.